serheang/AWS_CloudResumeChallenge/README.md

 Challenge to put my Resume onto AWS according to the [Forrest Brazeal Cloud Resume Challenge here](https://cloudresumechallenge.dev/docs/the-challenge/aws/).

 ## URL to my resume
-[Here](https://d1zt1axpdgkd6q.cloudfront.net/) is a placeholder of the site that would be my future AWS Cloud Resume.
+[Here](https://resume.serheang.com/) is a placeholder of the site that would be my future AWS Cloud Resume.
+  > Note: I got my own domain name - HOORAY!

 ## Converting markdown to html
 I am using `pandoc` to convert my markdown text into html page(s).
 Here is the command I used to generate the `index.html`: